Pushkar808/Employee-Review-System/README.md

   5. Run the website from localhost:8000.

 <b>
-Note: for practice below is the super admin account details:<br>
+Note: for practice below is the admin account details:<br>
-  Username: admin@gg.cc<br>
+  Username: admin@2.gg<br>
-  Password: 1234
+  Password: 123456
 </b>